Technical Assistance Agreement or TAA

 What is a Technical Assistance Agreement or TAA?

-Activities Frequently Requiring a Technical Assistance Agreement
+Activities Frequently Requiring a TAA

 - Supporting Direct Commercial Sales to Foreign Parties